jorgebucaran/fisher/man/man1/fisher-install.md

 If a plugin includes either a fish_prompt.fish or fish_right_prompt.fish, both files are first removed from `$fisher_config/functions` and then the new ones are copied.

 ## OPTIONS

+* `-f` `--force`:
+    Reinstall given plugin/s.
+If the plugin is already in the cache, it will be installed from the cache.

 * `-q` `--quiet`:
     Enable quiet mode.